Lecture 05-1: Table Design and Constraints

 Foreign Keys: Enforcing Referential Integrity

-ERROR: insert or update on table "registrations" violates foreign key
+ERROR: insert or update on table "albums" violates foreign key

 What Happens When You Delete a Parent Row?